worldviewer/rails-omdb/README.md

     [Bootstrap Typeahead for Rails](github.com/Nerian/bootstrap-typeahead-rails)

     **This gem did not really appear to accomplish much beyond the installation of files into app directory** bower_components/typeahead.js.
-I had to move the assets myself into the assets/javascripts/ directory, and the example in test/ did not walk me through the process of increasing complexity with typeahead, as other sites do, like these two do ...
+I had to move the assets myself into the assets/javascripts/ directory, and the example in test/ did not walk me through the process of increasing complexity with typeahead, as other sites do, like these two do:

     [Typeahead.js Autocomplete Suggestion and Bloodhount Remote Data - Tutorial and Demo](mycodde.blogspot.com/2014/12/typeaheadjs-autocomplete-suggestion.html)